pragmint/open-practices/practices/treat-broken-builds-like-outages.md

 ### Establish a Clear "Stop-the-Line" Policy

 Define an explicit team agreement: When the build breaks, restoring it is the top priority.
 No new feature work proceeds until the build is green again.
-Be precise about what qualifies as a broken build (e.g., failing required checks on main) and what “fixed” means.
+Be precise about what qualifies as a broken build (e.g., failing required checks on main) and what "fixed" means.
 Ambiguity will weaken the practice.

 ### Define Ownership and Response Expectations